ossf/wg-securing-software-repos/docs/build-provenance-for-all-registries.md

 # Extending the registry to support build provenance

 Now we’re ready to publish the package to the registry, but we need a way to authorize the request.
 Instead of requiring maintainers to store their password or an unscoped API token in the cloud CI/CD provider, we recommend allowing maintainers to set up a trust relationship between the cloud CI/CD system and your registry via OIDC.
 For an example of this, see <https://docs.pypi.org/trusted-publishers/>.
-In fact, registries can implement OIDC trust relationshipƒ to authorize publish requests without needing any support from Sigstore client libraries.
+In fact, registries can implement OIDC trust relationships to authorize publish requests without needing any support from Sigstore client libraries.
 So this is an excellent scoped project to start with, which is exactly what PyPI did.

-Finally, we submit the package (along with the signed build attestations) to the registry.
+Finally, we submit the package and the signed build attestations to the registry.
 Our work is done… as the CLI tooling!
 Now we need to verify the provenance on the registry side.
 See above for a discussion on what Sigstore tooling is available in what programming languages.

 For a detailed description of how to verify the Sigstore bundle, see the [Verification section of the Sigstore Client Specification](https://docs.google.com/document/d/1kbhK2qyPPk8SLavHzYSDM8-Ueul9_oxIMVFuWMWKz0E/edit#heading=h.g11ovq2s1jxh).
 Additionally, the registry will want to verify that the bundle comes from a cloud CI/CD vendor it supports, and (of course) that the hash of the package matches what’s recorded in the Sigstore bundle.

 There’s one last verification we recommend registries do - check to see if the previous version had provenance, and if so, see if the source code has a new URI (i.e. if the project moved to a new name, new organization, or a new source code provider).
 While this could be an indication of compromise, it could also be a normal evolution of a project.
 We recommend registries do not allow unexpected changes in provenance, however, they should provide package maintainers a way to indicate ahead of time that the package provenance is expected to change.
 Relatedly, we recommend registries not allow a package to publish without provenance after it has published with provenance - unless the maintainers have indicated ahead of time that they intend to no longer publish with provenance.

-At this point, we recommend the registry make a publish attestation document and send it to Sigstore’s Rekor.
+At this point, we recommend the registry make a [`publish`](https://github.com/npm/attestation/tree/34f164c30ea75a364646e2439d9d1408bea57585/specs/publish/v0.1) attestation document and send it to Sigstore’s Rekor.
 This creates an auditable public record of what packages have been published to the registry with provenance.
-For an example of a publish attestation, see <https://search.sigstore.dev/?logIndex=20766332>.
-Note that this is \*not\* using an OIDC token or a Fulcio signing certificate; we recommend using a HSM-backed durable signing key, managed by the registry, for signing the publish attestation.
+For an example of a published attestation, see <https://search.sigstore.dev/?logIndex=20766332>.
+Note that this is \*not\* authenticated using an OIDC token or a Fulcio signing certificate; we recommend using a HSM-backed durable signing key, managed by the registry, for signing the publish attestation.

 Once the bundle has been verified and the publish attestation publicly recorded, we can store the package and the Sigstore bundle for later use.
 The registry should maintain a one-to-one mapping between a package at a specific version and its associated provenance.
 It should retain that provenance for as long as it retains the associated package version.